symfony/symfony-docs/reference/constraints/Audio.rst

 **type**: ``integer``

 If set, the bitrate of the audio file must be greater than or equal to this value in bits per second.
+It can't be negative.

 ``minChannels``
 ~~~~~~~~~~~~~~~